 Structure of the Governing Body

 The legal structure now allows for: 3 elected parent governors, 1 local authority governor, 1 elected staff governor, 1 headteacher staff governor and 9 co-opted governors.
 The make-up of the governing body is entirely guided by the skills and experience offered by the individuals in order to make the governance of the school effective.
-Decisions are made by the full governing body although non-staff members are drawn from the whole governing body to form a committee to make decisions under the pay policy.
+Decisions are made by the full governing body although non-staff members are drawn from the whole governing body to form a committee to make decisions under the terms specified in the pay policy.
+Powers have not been delegated to individual governors.

-The governing body of Patcham Junior School has one vacancy at the moment.
-We would be interested to hear from potential volunteers who have an interest in school improvement and reflect the local community and/or have skills and experience in any of: Finance, Human Resources (HR), Business or have links in the Patcham community.
+The governing body of Patcham Junior School is recruiting for two co-opted vacancies at the moment and we shall be seeking nominations for a parent governor in September.
+We would be interested to hear from potential volunteers who have an interest in school improvement and have skills and experience in any of: being a parent/carer of a child currently at the school, Finance, Human Resources (HR), Business, reflect the diversity of or have links in the Patcham community.

 Governors are all volunteers who wish to make a positive contribution to the school and the education of all its students and governors find it a rewarding experience.
 The governing body’s overriding responsibility is to work in partnership with the Headteacher, to promote the continuous improvement in the performance of the school.
 We play an important part in raising school standards through our three key roles.

 We take training seriously and there is a full induction programme for new governors and excellent training provided by the local authority to ensure we maintain the skills necessary to fulfil our role.

 If you are interested in joining or assisting the governing body, please contact the Chair of governors firstname.lastname@example.org for further information and an application form is here.
 Further information is also available from:

 What am I letting myself in for?